microsoft/atlas-design/site/src/components/notification.md

 # Notification

-Notification is a colored block meant to alert users of something.
+Notification is a colored block meant to inform users of something.

 ## Usage